 Monitoring your competitor’s social media activity can also help you identify what type of content might resonate with your own followers.

-With our Marketing Insight Reports, you can identify the tweets with links that are directly affecting the traffic arriving at your site.
+With our Marketing & PR Insight Reports, you can identify the tweets with links that are directly affecting the traffic arriving at your site.
 Then, you can use this data to quickly identify the influencers directing traffic, so your team can engage the conversation where it matters most.
 Then, you can compare conversation size per platform to determine where your ad dollars are best spent so your team can take the lead in audience engagement and sentiment.